scriptrdotio/identity/README.md

 ###### identity/api/devices/revokeToken
 - Used for deleting a device's token
 - Called from within the View device panel

-###### identity/api/devices/getDevice
-- Used for fetching device details
-- Called before View device and Edit device
-- Params: id* (string of a single device id)

 ###### identity/api/devices/listDevices
 - Used to retrieve some or all devices, excluding the "scriptr" device